 We are suddenly more alert, attentive, antsy and enthusiastic.
 This is the time of year when many people take on “spring cleaning” projects inside and outside their homes.
 But what about inside your heart?

 When spring arrives, more sunlight brightens your home as the days grow longer, and fresh air blows in once the temperatures warm up enough to open your windows.
 But all the light and fresh air reveal what you may not have noticed during the dark, cold days of winter: I have been doing some spring cleaning in my living space and it made me think a lot about my spiritual well-being in this context.
 Essentially, I am going through a spring cleaning for the heart.
 The reason we do spring cleaning is to get rid of stuff that takes up space, is getting old, and isn’t relevant.
-Spiritually speaking, I want to get rid of those things that keep me from devoting my whole soul to my highest potential.
+Spiritually speaking, you might want to get rid of those things that keep you from devoting your whole soul to your highest potential.

 Eliminate clutter.
 Get rid of distractions that block your intimacy with yourself.
 Take an honest look at what might be interfering with making your relationship with YOU your top priority.
 Are you devoting more time and energy to working, watching TV, shopping, etc. or something else than you’re devoting to time with you?
 How much time are you really spending doing activities that nurture you such as reading, studying, and meditating?
 Are frazzled thoughts cluttering your inner life, or are you making time regularly for quiet reflection, and asking your heart to renew your mind?
 Eliminate clutter in your schedule and your mind to create space to focus on what’s truly important.